ToussaintG1/better-meals/README.md

 ## Acceptance Criteria

 ```
-GIVEN I am using a daily planner to create a schedule
+GIVEN I am using the BetterMeals web application
-WHEN I open the planner
+WHEN I open web app
-THEN the current day is displayed at the top of the calendar
+THEN I can see the homepage for BetterMeals
-WHEN I scroll down
+WHEN
-THEN I am presented with time blocks for standard business hours of 9am to 5pm
+THEN
-WHEN I view the time blocks for that day
+WHEN
-THEN each time block is color-coded to indicate whether it is in the past, present, or future
+THEN
-WHEN I click into a time block
+WHEN
-THEN I can enter an event
+THEN
-WHEN I click the save button for that time block
+WHEN
-THEN the text for that event is saved in local storage
+THEN
-WHEN I refresh the page
+WHEN
-THEN the saved events persist
+THEN
 ```

 ## Project Requirements